Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 What are the benefits?

-There are many pain relief benefits a golfer will experience when wearing a Kymira product.
-On the part of the body that is covered, the infrared light triggers a chemical process that inhibits pain receptors and reduces pain while the garment is being worn.
+There are many benefits a golfer will experience when wearing a Kymira product.
+Where the body is covered, the infrared light triggers a chemical process that inhibits pain receptors and reduces pain while the garment is being worn.

 So, whether you start a round with a physical issue or find you often struggle coming down the final few holes, these products will help you sustain performance from start to finish without the usual discomfort or soreness.